zng-ui/zng/dependencies/README.md

 From the `./webrender` submodule we use the `webrender`, `webrender_api` and `swgl` crates.

-The current *version* is the latest commit that was included in the Firefox 112.0 release, currently we are manually searching this commit, it would be nice to have `do` find the latest commit for the latest Firefox stable TODO.
+The current *version* is the latest commit that was included in the Firefox 113.0 release.

-The steps to update manually:
+Follow the steps to update:

-1 - Follow the `[ghsync]` link for the Mozilla central auto-merge commits to find the latest that is in the
+1 - Use the `[ghsync]` link for the Mozilla central auto-merge commits to find the latest that is in the
     milestone we are interested in.
 2 - Checkout this commit in the `./webrender` sub-module.
-    `git fetch` and `git checkout 60af5fde8115ea5f088c0c2ae07faeae95675200`
+    `git fetch` and `git checkout 9a10a419e900b58a0ccb194f0c14e8a47f0d71a2`

-The current commit is this one: [`https://github.com/servo/webrender/commit/60af5fde8115ea5f088c0c2ae07faeae95675200`]
+The current commit is this one: [`https://github.com/servo/webrender/commit/9a10a419e900b58a0ccb194f0c14e8a47f0d71a2`]